wandyezj/wandyezj.github.io/writing/webseries-analysis.md

 Transition "Now"

+Colbert Paces on stage talking and gesturing to the audience and props

 "When we return" X

-## Sexplanations
+### Sexplanations

-"I'm Dr. Lindsey Doe, a cinical sexologist and sex enthusiast.
+"I'm Dr. Lindsey Doe, a clinical sexologist and sex enthusiast.
 This episode of Sexplanations all about X"

 Intro sound and image